rundeck/docs/docs/learning/getting-started/rba/runner-setup.md

 # Create a Runner to connect to remote nodes

-[Runners](https://docs.rundeck.com/docs/administration/runner/pre-4-11-runners.html#runner) are a recent addition to the PagerDuty Process Automation and Runbook Automation architecture.
-They are primarily used as a method for orchestrating automation in secure, remote environments where direct access to infrastructure and services is restricted.
-This is accomplished by using a "reverse proxy" architecture: Runners regularly query (outbound only) the Runbook Automation instance for tasks.
-Runners are assigned to one or more Projects, and then [Jobs](https://docs.rundeck.com/docs/learning/getting-started/jobs/what-is-a-job.html) within those Projects can use the Runner to dispatch the Job steps to be executed through the Runner in the remote environment.
+[Runners](https://docs.rundeck.com/docs/administration/runner/runner-intro.html) are a recent addition to the PagerDuty Process Automation and Runbook Automation architecture.
+They are primarily used to automate tasks in secure, remote environments where direct access to infrastructure and services is restricted.
+This is accomplished by using a "reverse proxy" architecture.
+Runners regularly query (outbound only) the Runbook Automation instance for tasks.
+Runners are assigned to specific  projects, and then [jobs](https://docs.rundeck.com/docs/learning/getting-started/jobs/what-is-a-job.html) within those projects can be sent to the Runner to execute in the remote environment.
 ![](~@assets/img/running1.png)
 _Example showing Runner architecture (Each remote Runner could be multiple Runners)_
 When Runners are enabled for a job, the execution of Job steps will be delegated to a specific Runner for management.
 This model offers resiliency as multiple Runners could be enabled for a particular Project so that each Job can be assigned to a specific Runner during high usage windows.